ethdebug/solidity-data-representation/src/locations-detailed.md

 come the input parameters, in the order they were given, followed by the output parameters, in the order they were given.
 Anonymous output parameters are treated the same as named output parameters for these purposes.

+*Remark*: Yul functions work slightly differently here, in that output parameters are pushed onto the stack in the *reverse* of the order they were given.

 Ordinary local variables, as declared in a function or modifier, are pushed onto the stack at their declaration and are popped when their containing block